pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Cooltrainer♂:
 - Rhyhorn: IB

-Save before the next fight on the blue tile.
+If 1-31 HP, then save before the next fight on the blue tile.

 Blackbelt:
 - Machoke: EQ (+ TB) → typically 74-95% range